x00tex/hackTheBox/Boxes/linux/Retired/compromised/README.md

 * in the `pwn` function from exploit.php file i use `$_REQUEST` [superglobal variable](https://www.php.net/manual/en/reserved.variables.request.php)

-**super global variable** `$_REQUEST` is used to collect the user input so we can use this variable to run commands from url field without uploading php file everytime
+**super global variable** `$_REQUEST` is used to collect the user input so we can use this variable to run commands from url field without uploading php file every time

 **solving all scripts errors -**